 On Mach 15, 2019, the National People's Congress of China promulgated the Foreign Investment Law of the PRC aiming to replace the major existing laws governing foreign investment in China.
-The Foreign Investment Law will become effective from January 1, 2020.
+The Foreign Investment Law became effective on January 1, 2020.
 The Foreign Investment Law applies to PRC enterprises established, acquired or otherwise invested wholly or partially by foreign investors in a manner prescribed under applicable PRC laws and regulations.
 It also governs investment projects and activities in China by foreign investors.
 Accordingly, as our company qualifies as a "foreign investor" for these purposes, our PRC subsidiaries are subject to the Foreign Investment Law.

-Under the Foreign Investment Law, a "negative list" promulgated or approved by the State Council will set forth industries that are prohibited industries and restricted industries.
+Under the Foreign Investment Law, a "negative list' promulgated or approved by the State Council will set forth industries that are prohibited industries and restricted industries.
 A foreign investor is prohibited to invest in any prohibited industry included therein.
 If a foreign investor is found to invest in any prohibited industry set forth under the "negative list", such foreign investor may be required to, among other aspects, cease its investment activities, dispose of its equity interests in or assets of the "foreign-invested enterprise" ("FIE") and have its income confiscated.
 A foreign investor may be permitted to invest in a FIE that is in a restricted industry set forth in the "negative list", provided that relevant conditions are satisfied and certain approvals are acquired from relevant PRC governmental authorities.
 With respect to industries in which foreign investment is not prohibited or restricted, domestic and foreign investors will be equally treated.
-The National Development and Reform Commission and the PRC Ministry of Commerce ("MOFCOM") issued a "negative list" on June 28, 2018, which took effect on July 28, 2018.
-In addition to prohibited industries, such "negative List" sets forth certain special conditions for foreign investors to invest in restricted industries, including, among other aspects, requirements relating to the controlling shareholder, shareholding percentage, organization model and board members.
+On June 23, 2020, the Ministry of Commerce of the PRC (the "MOFCOM") and the National Development and Reform Commission (the "NDRC") jointly issued the latest version of Negative List (Edition 2020).
+See "Regulations - Regulations relating to Foreign Investment - The Guidance Catalogue of Industries for Foreign Investment".
+Currently, our business falls within the permitted category.
+However, we cannot assure you that our current operations or any newly-developed business in the future will still deemed to be "permitted" in the "negative list", which may be promulgated or be amended from time to time by the MOFCOM and the NDRC.